Glen Este, Ohio: Geography/geology

-Most if not all the rural farmland and vacant property owned by the Williams, the Culberstons, The Shepherds, The Aicholtzs, The Shalemans, the Seebohms and the McQuire brothers are currently zoned business and were replaced by franchised restaurants and other businesses.
-All the homes in the original subdivision of Clepper Lane and Fayard Drive have been re zoned for business which will allow the already sprawling shopping area to spread even farther.
-Clepper Lane was a dead end street for 70 years but in 2020 the street was continued east to meet Bach-Buxton Road and west to meet Aicholtz Road.
-On the north side of Old 74 the homes on Clermont Lane, Glen Este Lane, Tealtown Road and Glendale Road are still unscathed by the sprawl.
+Most, if not all, the rural farmland and vacant property owned by the Williams, the Culberstons, the Shepherds, the Aicholtzs, the Shalemans, the Seebohms, and the McQuire brothers are currently zoned for business and were replaced by franchised restaurants and other businesses.
+All the homes in the original subdivision of Clepper Lane and Fayard Drive have been rezoned for business, which will allow the already sprawling shopping area to spread even farther.
+Clepper Lane was a dead-end street for 70 years, but in 2020, the street was extended east to meet Bach-Buxton Road and west to meet Aicholtz Road.
+On the north side of Old 74, the homes on Clermont Lane, Glen Este Lane, Tealtown Road, and Glendale Road are still unscathed by the sprawl.

 Glen Willow Lake, which straddles Glen Este and Willowville, has survived and can be seen from the back lot of Jeff Wyler car dealerships.
-The much smaller Kennedy's Lake, an old pay lake, next to it was drained and an old airplane runway running to it was dozed away as new apartments and town homes were built at the old Kennedy estate.
-The private runway belonged to former resident in the 1940s and 1950s, a Doctor Kennedy who kept a small plane at his home.
-Another private lake owned by the Williams was also drained to build the areas first Bigg's store (now Jungle Jims) in the mid-1980s.
-Wuebold Lake was the original name of the lake that Glen Este Junior and Senior High Schools surround however the name is long forgotten by most.
+The much smaller Kennedy's Lake, an old pay lake, next to it was drained, and an old airplane runway running to it was dozed away as new apartments and town homes were built at the old Kennedy estate.
+The private runway belonged to a former resident in the 1940s and 1950s, a Dr. Kennedy, who kept a small plane at his home.
+Another private lake owned by the Williams was also drained to build the area's first Bigg's store (now Jungle Jims) in the mid-1980s.
+Wuebold Lake was the original name of the lake that Glen Este Junior and Senior High Schools surround; however, the name is long forgotten by most.
 The Wuebolds, another large farm family in the area, sold most of their property to make way for the construction of the high school in 1963.
-In recent years Kennedy's Lake has been refilled by a private owner.
+In recent years, Kennedy's Lake has been refilled by a private owner.

 Donnell's Trace

-Donnell's Trace was a road already pathed out by a natural glen often used by the native-American Indians, and travelers including the Underground Railroad and Morgan's Raiders.
-John Donnells laid out the road in 1797 which started in Mercersburg (now Newtown) to Lytlestown (now Williamsburg) and later continued to Ohio's first capital, Chillicothe.
+Donnell's Trace was a road already pathed out by a natural glen often used by the native-American Indians, and travelers, including the Underground Railroad and Morgan's Raiders.
+John Donnells laid out the road in 1797, which started in Mercersburg (now Newtown) to Lytlestown (now Williamsburg) and later continued to Ohio's first capital, Chillicothe.

-It was assigned the state route number of 74 in 1923 but was discontinued in 1963 because the parallel highway, State Route 32 was originally planned to be the continuation of Interstate-74 from Indianapolis but for unknown reasons it never came about.
-Old 74 has been reduced to a seven mile stretch that weaves in and out of St Rt 32 beginning in Mt Carmel and going through Summerside, Glen Este, Willowville, and Olive Branch then continuing to blend in with Rt 32 to Batavia.
+It was assigned the state route number of 74 in 1923 but was discontinued in 1963 because the parallel highway, State Route 32, was originally planned to be the continuation of Interstate-74 from Indianapolis, but for unknown reasons, it never came about.
+Old 74 has been reduced to a seven-mile stretch that weaves in and out of St Rt 32, beginning in Mt Carmel and going through Summerside, Glen Este, Willowville, and Olive Branch, then continuing to blend in with Rt 32 to Batavia.
 On the Mt.
-Carmel side another piece of the road has been cut off at 32 and has become part of Aicholtz Road.
-While the locals still call it Old 74, its officially, Cincinnati Batavia Pike.
+Carmel side, another piece of the road has been cut off at 32 and has become part of Aicholtz Road.
+While the locals still call it Old 74, it's officially Cincinnati Batavia Pike.